Yearly contribution towards PPF

 By offering these key benefits, a PPF calculator helps you make informed financial decisions and plan your financial future efficiently.

-As a rule, one can fully withdraw the PPF account balance only upon maturity i.e. after the completion of 15 years.
+As a rule, one can fully withdraw the PPF account balance only upon maturity, i.e. after the completion of 15 years.
 Upon completion of 15 years, the entire amount standing to the credit of an account holder in the PPF account along with the accrued interest can be withdrawn freely and the account can be closed.

 However, if account holders are in need of funds, and wish to withdraw before 15 years, the scheme permits partial withdrawals from year 7 i.e. on completing 6 years.

-An account holder can withdraw prematurely, up to a maximum of 50% of the amount that is in the account at the end of the 4th year (preceding the year in which the amount is withdrawn or at the end of the preceding year, whichever is lower).
+An account holder can withdraw prematurely up to a maximum of 50% of the amount that is in the account at the end of the 4th year (preceding the year in which the amount is withdrawn or at the end of the preceding year, whichever is lower).
 Further, withdrawals can be made only once in a financial year.

 PPF is one investment vehicle that falls under the Exempt-Exempt-Exempt (EEE) category.
 This, in other words, means that all deposits made in the PPF are deductible under Section 80C of the Income Tax Act.
-Furthermore, the accumulated amount and interest is also exempt from tax at the time of withdrawal.
+Furthermore, the accumulated amount and interest are also exempt from tax at the time of withdrawal.
 It is important to note that a PPF account cannot be closed before maturity.
 A PPF account, however, can be transferred from one point of designation to another.
-But, do remember that a PPF account cannot be closed prematurely.
-Only in the case of the account holder’s demise can the nominee’s file for the closure of the account.
+But do remember that a PPF account cannot be closed prematurely.
+Only in the case of the account holder's demise can the nominee file for the closure of the account.

 The Central Government specifies the interest rate for your PPF account periodically.
 At present, the PPF interest rate is set at 7.1%.
 However, it is subject to change.
 Be sure to check the changes in the PPF interest rate for accurate financial planning.